ibrahim-s/linkLibrary/readme.md

 *	If you want to make it perminant, you have to save settings pressing control+nvda+c, especially if your settings is not set to save on exit in general settings dialog.
 *	Worth noting that creating the folder to host the data files in the home user directory, helps that all instances of the addon on the computer can share the same files or data base
 *	and choosing another path like dropbox for example, will give the user the ability to share the same folder or data base with instances of the addon on another computer that uses the same dropbox account.

+### Changes for 2.1 ###

+*	Make a combo box in setting dialog of the addon, to choose an action after activating a link, instead of a checkbox.
+now you can choose either: Do nothing or Close the library window only, or Close the main window of the addon after activating a link.
+*	Now the title of main window of the addon, does not include the whole path of data files, but only parent directory.
+If your data folder for example in document folder, the title will no longer be:
+"Link Library - C:\users\...\Documents". and instead it will be:
+"Link Library - Documents".

 ### Changes for 2.0 ###